tgherzog/wbg-ogdtoolkit/en/starting.md

   learned by pioneers of the Open Data movement; for public servants in government, non-profits and NGOs

+* [Open Data Guides Series](http://theodi.org/guides) (ODI).
+This series provides background and training on  specific topics such as licensing, data anonymizing, making the business case for open data, and many more.
+This collection expands over time.

 * [Open Data Research Network](http://opendataresearch.org/).
 Network that connects researchers from across the world who are exploring the implementation and impact of Open Data initiatives